Rated Excellent on Trustpilot

 Like any other type of sugar art, start small and simple.
 Creating circles for lollipops, or little round gems to add to your cakes or cupcakes is a great jumping off point.
 These items have no intricate designs; therefore, they allow you to get used to working with the hot isomalt with less pressure!

-And once you’re comfortable with that?
+And once you're comfortable with that?
 The world is your oyster!
-We love the cool Isomalt topper the amazing @bubbasbakes added to this celebratory cake – what an eye catching finishing touch!
+We love the cool Isomalt toppers we've seen being added to celebratory cakes lately - they make such an eye catching finishing touch!

 Looking for more inspo?